lepisma/lepisma.github.io/_posts/2017-06-25-simple-time-maps.md

 </figure>

 As a side note this plot makes me wonder about the origin of the bumps.
-The initial rise up to \\( x = 3, 4 \\) (around 20, 50 minutes) is mostly due to radios listens (which give you fresh songs frequently) or binging on some new album/artist.
+The initial rise up to {% katex %}x = 3, 4{% endkatex %} (around 20, 50 minutes) is mostly due to radios listens (which give you fresh songs frequently) or binging on some new album/artist.
 The one around 7 (around 18 hours) might be a *session* change.
 A new session, with fresh items probably.
 Need to dig in the actual songs to understand this.

-## Tweets
+# Tweets

 The original blog made a time map for tweets of [@BarackObama](https://twitter.com/BarackObama).
 I did a re-crawl.
 Here is